 The pandemic heightened awareness of health and wellness, particularly around respiratory illnesses and disease, in Canada.
-This, alongside rising prices, is expected to lead to further drops in smoking prevalence, including a return to the steady drop in the number of adult male smokers, and total adult smokers, following a slight incline over 2020.
+This, alongside rising prices, is expected to lead to further drops in smoking prevalence, including a return to the steady drop in the number of adult male smokers, and total adult smokers, over the forecast period.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).